 under the age of 350 to 650-century Vermana Dynasty ruled Pragjoytishpur.

-Pushyavermana was the father Vermana dynasty and also he was the person who founded the kingdom of kamrupa.
+Pushyavermana was the father of Vermana dynasty and also he was the person who founded the kingdom of kamrupa.

 The two great Indian epic’s Mahabharata and Ramayana also tells the same history of Pragjoytishpur and Kamrupa kingdom.